steinwurf/steinwurf-docs/source/kodo/kodo-rlnc/tutorial/encode_decode_file.rst

 Encoding and decoding files
 ---------------------------

 In this example we show how to encode/decode files with Kodo.
-In Kodo this is example is nearly identical to the example :ref:`encoding_and_decoding_large_objects`.
-For this reason we will mainly highlight the differences.
+Note that this example is nearly identical to the :ref:`encoding_and_decoding_large_objects` example.
+For this reason, we will mainly highlight the differences.

 .. contents:: Table of Contents
    :local: